urql-graphql/urql/docs/advanced/authentication.md

 When the application launches, the first thing we do is check whether the user has any auth tokens in persisted storage.
 This will tell us whether to show the user the logged in or logged out view.

-The `isLoggedIn` prop should always be updated based on authentication state change e.g. set to `true` after the use has authenticated, and their tokens have been added to storage, and set to `false` if the user has been logged out, and their tokens have been cleared.
+The `isLoggedIn` prop should always be updated based on authentication state change.
+For instance, we may set it to `true` after the user has authenticated and their tokens have been added to storage, and set it to `false` once the user has been logged out and their tokens have been cleared.
 It's important to clear or add tokens to a storage _before_ updating the prop in order for the auth exchange to work correctly.